decentraland/adr/content/ADR-325-partial-deployments.md

 ## Abstract

 This ADR defines how a client deploys a scene whose content is too large for a single request, by splitting it across several `POST /entities` requests.
-Each request carries the multipart field `partial=true` and a subset of the files.
+Each request carries the multipart field `partial=true`, declared also in the URL as `?partial=true`, and a subset of the files.
 The signed entity ID identifies the upload, so there is no session creation or explicit commit step.
 The server answers `202` with the hashes it still needs until the last one arrives, then validates and publishes the scene in that same request and answers `200`.
 Uploads that target overlapping parcels coexist instead of evicting each other; which one ends up live is decided at publication by entity timestamp order.
 Staged content is private to the receiving server until publication and is never synchronized.
 The protocol applies to Catalyst content servers and to the Worlds content server.

 ## Context, Reach & Prioritization